 Where can I find manufacturer coupons?

 When it comes to manufacturer coupons, the name of the game is getting as many as you can so you can use them on multiple items and build a small stockpile when you find products at the lowest price possible.
-KCL recommends just a three- to six-month supply, nothing crazy.
+KCL recommends just a 3- to 6-month supply, nothing crazy.
 This way, you’re never paying full price for your essentials.

 Where can I find them?
-Paper manufacturer coupons live inside Sunday newspaper inserts like Smart Source (SS), Save, and Procter & Gamble (PG), and Unilever Super Saver.
+Paper manufacturer coupons live inside Sunday newspaper inserts like Smart Source (SS), Save, Procter & Gamble (PG), and Unilever Super Saver.

 How many identical coupons can I get?
 As many as you want.
 The best thing about newspaper coupons — and the reason people still bother with them — is you can buy as many copies of the Sunday paper as you want in order to get multiples of the same manufacturer coupons.

 The benefit of using the KCL coupon database is that you can search for specific coupons by key words like “diapers” or “Tide.”
 Coupons.com offers a lot of coupons, but you need to scroll through them all to see if they have diaper coupons.
-You can also often find manufacturer coupons on manufacturers’ websites directly, like PGEveryday.com or by brand name, like Kellogg’s.
+You can also often find manufacturer coupons on manufacturers’ websites directly, like PGGoodEveryday.com, or by brand name, like Kellogg’s.

 How many identical coupons can I get?
 You can print each coupon twice per mobile number at Coupons.com.
 This means you’ll register for a Coupons.com account and then when you’ve printed two of a coupon, you’ll reach your “print limit.”
 A little hack for getting more coupons?
 Sign your partner up for a Coupons.com account so you can get four prints instead of two.